Philip Hinchcliffe: Subsequent career

 After leaving Doctor Who, Hinchcliffe worked on numerous series, single dramas and films.
-He produced Target, Private Schulz and Nancy Astor for the BBC, before leaving the corporation to produce Bust and The Charmer for London Weekend Television.
+He produced Target, Private Schulz, Nancy Astor and Strangers and Brothers for the BBC, before leaving the corporation to produce Bust and The Charmer for London Weekend Television.
 He stepped down from the producer role after working on the feature films An Awfully Big Adventure and Total Eclipse (both 1995), but was engaged as an executive producer by Scottish Television from 1998 to 2001, overseeing series including Taggart, the John Hannah episodes of Rebus, and Take Me (2001).

 Hinchcliffe has made numerous appearances on DVD releases of Doctor Who serials made during his time as producer.
 The documentary Serial Thrillers, included on the Pyramids of Mars DVD release, focuses on his three-year reign as producer in depth, examining what made the show so successful during that period.
 In 2012, Life After Who: Philip Hinchcliffe was included on The Android Invasion DVD release, in which his daughter Celina Hinchcliffe interviewed him about his career in British television and film after his work on Doctor Who.

 In 2021, Hinchcliffe came out of retirement, returning to Doctor Who to help Big Finish Productions produce audio dramas based on "lost" story ideas from his era on Doctor Who.